ansible/ansible/docs/docsite/rst/guide_vultr.rst

 Introduction
 ````````````
-The purpose of this chapter is to explain how to get started with Ansible in a Vultr context.
-You will find usage examples in the example section in of each module's doc.
+This section explains how to use Vultr with Ansible.
+You will find usage examples in the example section in of each module's documentation.

 The Vultr modules don't have any dependency other than Ansible itself.